"Fate leads the willing and drags along the reluctant."

 I started writing code to answer questions my biology textbook left open.

 I'm Rikhin.
-I build things at the intersection of biology and computation — not because it's a trendy intersection, but because the problems there are genuinely hard and the tools to solve them don't exist yet.
-So I make them.
+I build things at the intersection of biology and computation.
+The problems there are hard and a lot of the tools to solve them don't exist yet, so I make them.

-At Adaptyv Bio, I work on protein screening data — binding curves, expression levels, the kind of messy real-world datasets that don't behave like textbook examples.
-Before that, I spent time at MedARC decoding fMRI brain scans into interpretable neural representations using deep learning.
-That research is currently under review at ICML.
-At Purdue, I ran computational drug discovery targeting the STAT3 protein, docking thousands of compounds from ZINC and ChEMBL libraries against SH2 and DNA-binding domains.
+Right now I'm at the Broad Institute of MIT and Harvard, working on SPECTRA under Dr. Yasha Ektefaie.
+At Adaptyv Bio I work on protein screening data: binding curves, expression levels, the messy datasets that never behave the way the textbook ones do.
+Before that I was at MedARC, decoding fMRI brain scans into interpretable neural representations, work that's now under review at ICML.
+At Purdue I ran computational drug discovery against the STAT3 protein, docking thousands of compounds from ZINC and ChEMBL against its SH2 and DNA-binding domains.
+My paper, "agentDX: Evaluating Coding Agents for LLM-driven Bioinformatics," was accepted to BIBM 2026.

-On the building side: Auteur is an AI copilot for Adobe After Effects that won the Congressional App Challenge.
-It has an autonomous agent mode that researches documentation, generates ExtendScript code, and keeps iterating until the task is done.
-Vira is a healthcare hackathon organization I founded — 20 chapters across America, over a thousand students building things that matter.
+On the building side, Auteur is an AI copilot for Adobe After Effects that won the Congressional App Challenge.
+It has an autonomous mode that reads the documentation, writes ExtendScript, and keeps going until the task is done.
+Calma is an independent verification lab for AI agents in finance.
+Linkd is a word chain game that's reached over 60,000 players.
+Vira is a healthcare hackathon organization I founded, now 20 chapters and more than a thousand students.